acuminous/twiki-gherkish-feature-parser/README.md

 - Use the event data to **build** an internal representation of the feature
 - Ask the state machine to **transition** to a new state
-- Ask the state machine to **unwind** to the previous state which supports the event
+- Ask the state machine to **unwind** to the previous state that supports the event
 - **Dispatch** the event to the new state after transitioning or unwinding
 - Ask the state machine to **handle** the original line of text after transitioning or unwinding
 - Absorb the event